-The Basin DMS was built on a flexible, open software platform that uses familiar Google maps and charting tools for analysis and visualization.
+The Basin DMS was built on a flexible, open software platform that uses familiar Google maps and charting tools.
+Typical views generated by the Basin DMS are shown in Figure ES-10 and ES-11.
 The Basin DMS serves as a data-sharing portal that enables use of the same data and tools for visualization and analysis.
 These tools support sustainable groundwater management and create transparent reporting about collected data and analysis results.